clevercanyon/wpgroove-skeleton-theme/trunk/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Skeleton used by engineers at WP Groove.
-It's for new WordPress themes.
+{{description: Skeleton used by engineers at WP Groove.
+It's for new WordPress themes.}}

 == Description ==

-Skeleton used by engineers at WP Groove.
-Makes it easy to create a new theme using the WP Groove framework.
+{{description: Skeleton used by engineers at WP Groove.
+Makes it easy to create a new theme using the WP Groove framework.}}

 == Installation ==